will-byrne-hp/find/docs/_customisation/widgets-dev-docs.md

         initialize: function(options) {
             UpdatingWidget.prototype.initialize.apply(this, arguments);
             this.weatherService = new SomeWeatherService({location: this.widgetSettings.location}); // create some weather service with a location from the settings.
-            this.subject = this.widgetSettings.subject || 'world'; // setting to determine who to greet.
+            this.subject = this.widgetSettings.subject || 'world'; // setting to determine whom to greet.
         },

         render: function() {